ExitoLab/tradeling_challenge/README.md

 The challenge is very interesting, i was able to learn new thing in the process.
 I had an issue which took most of my time.
 EBS CSI Driver was not properly configured using kubespray and that should be a bug from kubespray.
 MongoDB and traefik was not configured until i solve the issue.

 The volumes on AWS was not mounted and alot of things were not working until i finally resolved the issue.
-Storageclass was not recongized.
+Storageclass was not recognized.

 I followed the link below in creating the EBS CSI Driver manuallly https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html